 tasks:

-Often, run_once: true is used so that the task is only ran one time on the control node.
+Often, run_once parameter is used so that each task in the playbook is only ran one time on the control node.

 ---